-One of the Example 2 Dr. Veena Kumari Dermal was appointed on the Board with effect from July 29, 2021.
+Or.
+Veena Kumari Dermal was appointed on the Board with effect from July 29, 2021.
 She has completed PhD in horticulture and PGP in public policy management.
 She is a specialist in mineral policy and legislation and currently Joint Secretary in Ministry of Mines.
 She is also on the Board of Khanij Bidesh India Limited, and National Aluminium Company Limited.